nickjames01/testrepo/README.md

 # testrepo
 Thisisatestrepo
-Just reminding myaelf how to mange code brances in github next thing is to create a pr
+Just reminding myself how to manage code branches in github next thing is to create a pr corrected mistakes in previous PR